zchatt/ASAP-SpatialTranscriptomics/geomx/lowlevel/README.md

 This repository contains analysis scripts used by The University of Sydney collaborators to analyse spatial transcriptomics as part of [Aligning Science Accross Parkinson's](https://parkinsonsroadmap.org/#).

-NOTE: This directory contains scripts used in the processing of Nanostring GeoMx data for the
+NOTE: This directory contains scripts used in the processing of Nanostring GeoMx data for the following datasets;
-	1) Spatial Transcriptomics data (GeoMx) of midbrain dopamine cells in control and PD subjects [10.5281/zenodo.13626106](10.5281/zenodo.13626106)
+(1) Spatial Transcriptomics data (GeoMx) of midbrain dopamine cells in control and PD subjects [10.5281/zenodo.13626106](10.5281/zenodo.13626106)
-	2) Spatial Transcriptomics data (GeoMx) of midbrain tissue in control and PD subjects [10.5281/zenodo.13626167](10.5281/zenodo.13626167)
+(2) Spatial Transcriptomics data (GeoMx) of midbrain tissue in control and PD subjects [10.5281/zenodo.13626167](10.5281/zenodo.13626167)
-	3) Spatial Transcriptomics data (GeoMx) of locus coeruleus dopamine cells in control and PD subjects [10.5281/zenodo.13626177](10.5281/zenodo.13626177)
+(3) Spatial Transcriptomics data (GeoMx) of locus coeruleus dopamine cells in control and PD subjects [10.5281/zenodo.13626177](10.5281/zenodo.13626177)

 ## Low Level Data Processing of Nanostring GeoMx
 ### Overview